waigitdas/Mitochondrial-DNA-Research/Knowledge_Graph/Analytics/Missed_variants/README.md

 The Neo4j apoc.coll.* functions efficiently manage set algebra, including subtraction (−) with apoc.coll.subtract, intersection (∩) with apoc.coll.intersection, containment (⊆) with apoc.coll.containsAll, union (∪) with apoc.coll.union, disjointness (∅) with apoc.coll.disjoint, distinct element extraction (∪ᵢ) with apoc.coll.toSet, list flattening (⋃) with apoc.coll.flatten, duplicate neighbor removal (≡) with apoc.coll.dropDuplicateNeighbors, and sorting (⇑) with apoc.coll.sort, enabling flexible and optimized collection handling in Cypher queries.

-Missing variants are detected by subtracting the sequence variants from the path_variants.
+Missing variants are detected using set algebra by subtracting the sequence variants from the path_variants.
 In the Excel workbook in this folder, we see these facts:

 <ol>
  <li>Ony 3% of Genbank sequences have all the defining variants required for the assigned haplogroup.</li>
  <li>At leasst one sequence is so affected in 99% of the haplogroups for which there is an assignment</li>
- <li>Traversals will fail in all of the paths from Eve to these haplogroups.</li>
+ <li>Traversals from Eve to the haplogroup graph node will fail in all of the paths.</li>
  <li>The variant C16189T is the most common missed variant and is <a href="https://github.com/waigitdas/Mitochondrial-DNA-Research/tree/main/Knowledge_Graph/Analytics/Haplogroup_assignments">discussed here</a></li>
- <li></li>
+ <li>"Missing" variants regions have mutations but not those presumed to bemissing.
+See the discussion about <a href="https://github.com/waigitdas/Mitochondrial-DNA-Research/tree/main/Knowledge_Graph/Analytics/Back_mutations">back mutations<</a></li>
 </ol>